bnomei/autoloader-for-kirby/README.md

 > NOTE: The `classes` autoloader is very basic.
 Using a custom array with kirby's `load()`-helper or composers psr-4 autoloading is recommended.

+## Usage

+After requiring it as a dependency in either your project or plugin `composer.json` you can use the `autoload()`-helper to load various extension.

 **/site/plugins/example/index.php**
 ```php
 <?php